dashaub/PBDP/hw5/Shaub_David_HW5.md

       0 hw5_p1_sink/1519704905388-3
  147327 total
 ```
-As the Flume documentation explains, although our agent will die if duplicate logs enter the source, "this source is reliable and will not miss data, even if Flume is restarted or killed."
+As the Flume documentation explains, we see that although our agent will die if duplicate logs enter the source, "this source is reliable and will not miss data, even if Flume is restarted or killed."

 ## Probem 2